YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * **High Gun DPS (unstable)**, good anti-Aviation defence.

 * Skill:
-  * Every 30s, absorb 50% damage taken by main fleet for 8s, then heal for 50% of the damage taken during that time
+  * At 15s from the start of the battle and every 25s afterwards, gain +10% FP (up to +30%) and absorb 50% damage taken by main fleet for 8s, then heal for 50% of the damage taken during that time.
-  * 30% chance to do double damage when firing main gun
+  * 30% chance to do double damage when firing main gun.

 * Recommended Loadouts:
   * [Lategame Bossing] 406MK6 (vs Light) or Prototype Triple 410mm Mounted Gun (vs Medium/Heavy); 128SKC; Twin 40mm Bofors STAAG; Type 1 Shell; SHS Shell